 Butterbeer Potted Cream

 This may be the most under-the-radar butterbeer offering.
 A unique take on the veddy British dessert, the heavy cream base is flavored with strong notes of butterbeer.
-It could make a nice ending to a meal at the quick-service restaurant.
-The Leaky Cauldron has many tasty dishes including Beef, Lamb & Guinness Stew, Toad in the Hole, and Bangers & Mash.
+It could make a nice ending to a meal at the quick-service restaurant, The Leaky Cauldron.
+The eatery has many tasty dishes including Beef, Lamb & Guinness Stew, Toad in the Hole, and Bangers & Mash.
 Its dining room is a dead ringer for the one featured in the movies.